-Upon learning of this issue, Dr. Lawson recommended that I meet with a Dr. Jacobson who practices out of a clinic on Front Street, in Toronto, Ontario.
+Upon learning of this issue, the chiropractor Dr. Ko insisted I attend going forward, recommended that I meet with a Dr. Jacobson who practices out of a clinic on Front Street, in Toronto, Ontario.
 This doctor explained to me why he would need to do his OWN testing and, of course, I would need to pay for those tests as they would be beyond what OHIP would cover… which was fine by me.

 All I want is to reduce the level of lower back pain I am suffering with as much as I possibly can.
 Heck, I could no longer take my dogs for their morning walks.
 Chloe and I used to walk around the park across the street from our home, and then Simona and I would walk around 2 city blocks.
 That WAS our daily routine.